Aros-Technology-Studio/AST-Aros-Financial-Paradigm/06_governance_layer/governance_token_logic.md

 To use tokens for governance actions (vote, propose, delegate), the user must:

-1. Lock them in the `GovernanceStakingContract`
+1. Lock them in the `GovernanceSecurity DepositContract`
 2. Maintain eligibility status from Compliance Oracle
 3. Wait for snapshot block to complete before activation